-Prompted by the inquiry from Mr. Glasspool, I would like to expand upon this file.
-I do, in fact, have quite a lot and plan to put it together into a more cohesive book, but it will do to share a bit more of the overall story.
+Prompted by the inquiry from Mr. Walter Glasspool, I would like to expand upon this file.
+I do, in fact, have quite a lot of information and plan to put it together into a more cohesive book, but it will do to share a bit more of the overall story.

-Seth Overton of Chatham, Connecticut… The “downtown” portion of Chatham (known as East Middletown Parish and the First Society in Chatham) that was to separate in 1841 to become the current town of Portland.
-He was the contractor for the building of the ship USS CONNECTICUT and was proud of this vessel that he based a couple more ships (smaller) on the design built for speed.
+Seth Overton of Chatham, Connecticut… Specifically in the “downtown” portion of Chatham (known as East Middletown Parish and the First Society in Chatham) that was to separate in 1841 to become the current town of Portland.
+Seth was the contractor for the building of the ship USS CONNECTICUT and was proud of this vessel that he based a couple more ships (smaller) on the design built for speed.

 Seth was born on 8 March 1759 in Southold, Suffolk County, Long Island, NY, to Elton Overton and Sarah Reeves.
-It seems that by the time he was 17 or 18, he took to the sea and shipbuilding, both of which would serve him in his life to come; in 1775 he had traveled for work, winding up the Hudson River to assist in the labour of building a fort, but when that work stopped he took up nearby there in aiding to build ships for the American cause.
+It seems that by the time he was 16, he had developed skills around the sea and shipbuilding, both of which would serve him in his life to come; in 1775 he had traveled for work, winding up the Hudson River to assist in the labour of building a fort, but when that work stopped he took up nearby there in aiding to build ships for the American cause.
 His family was among the mass of refugees to Connecticut from Long Island in August 1776, fleeing Long Island in the wake of the British victory in Brooklyn, and Seth traveled overland into Connecticut to rejoin with his parents and siblings.
-The Overtons were among the many families that settled up the Connecticut River, some of which wound up in Chatham, on the east bank across from Middletown, and the part that became the current town of Portland, and in much earlier days had been called “East Middletown”.
+The Overtons were among the many families that settled up the Connecticut River, some of which wound up in Chatham, on the east bank across from Middletown.
 Here, on 15 Apr 1779, Seth married Mehitable White – (b.
 21 June 1754 to Capt.
 Noadiah White and Lois White) – at the Chatham Congregational Church, and moved into his father-in-law’s home: what is currently the Ruth Callander House Museum of Portland History (Belonging to Capt.
 Nathaniel White, then son Noadiah White, then to Seth Overton through his wife, Mehitable).
-They had five children: Seth Jr, Prudence, Charlotte, Augustine, and Oliver.
+They had five children: Seth Jr, Prudence, Charlotte, Augustin, and Oliver.
 Seth Jr. was to settle further east in what is now Marlborough, CT, and is buried in the little cemetery next to the public library.
 Seth Sr’s wife Mehitable died on 20 Aug 1828, age 74, and Seth remarried in 1831 to Sarah Ward, in NYC.
 Sarah was from Pittsfield, Berkshire County, MA, and upon Seth’s death in 1852, she returned to Pittsfield and moved in with her younger sister Elizabeth, dying there in 1854.

-By most accounts, Seth had been a colourful character and was heavily involved in local business and shipping, keeping a wharf and store in Chatham along the CT River, crossing over from Chatham in the ferry, and serving as his own captain for various voyages.
+By most accounts, Seth had been an extroverted character and was heavily involved in local business and shipping, keeping a wharf and store in Middletown along the CT River, crossing over from Chatham in the ferry, and serving as his own captain for various voyages.
 There were several contemporaries of Seth’s that remarked that he “was found of creating disputes” and at times behaved as a bit of a scrapper.
 It was suspected at one point that he was trading with the enemy – British shipping.
-However it turned out that he was trading inferior goods to Tory merchants as a cover while smuggling supplies up to Patriot troops by way of the Hudson River; he would have needed to have a cover to get by the British and sympathizers.
-He was captured at one point and was set as a prisoner aboard the prison ship JERSEY in NY harbour.
-In his own papers he relates that he had some hand in the building in Pettipaug (now Essex) Connecticut of the war ship OLIVER CROMWELL, (likely that he crossed over from Long Island to help if this is the case), that he was directly involved in the building of Fort Constitution in 1775 (Putnam County, NY), left his boat to join as a volunteer soldier to serve in Saratoga in 1777, taken prisoner and placed on the prison hulk JERSEY at anchor in NY Harbour, (“and beaten with extreme vigor“), aided in “short campaigns in defense of the coast“, and only one actual cruise in a privateer before being employed by Major John Davis for over a year in transporting cloth for making uniforms and clothing for American soldiers, and in this capacity was captured and imprisoned in New York in one of the “sugar houses” (“and beaten with extreme vigor“) until he was exchanged and released.
+However, it turned out that he operated under a license to act as something of a privateer, bringing back goods either stolen from the enemy on Long Island or transporting over belongings of other refugees, gathering things surreptitiously.
+Later he obtained a full letter of marque, as mentioned below.
+In his own papers he relates that he had some hand in the building of the warship OLIVER CROMWELL while she lay in New London, that he was directly involved in the building of Fort Constitution in 1775 (Putnam County, NY), briefly served as a volunteer soldier to serve in Saratoga in 1777, aided in “short campaigns in defense of the coast“, and only one actual cruise in a privateer before being employed by Major John Davis for over a year in transporting cloth for making uniforms and clothing for American soldiers, and in this capacity was captured and imprisoned in New York in one of the “sugar houses” (“and beaten with extreme vigor“) until he was exchanged and released.
 I hope to put together a more comprehensive biography for this exceptional man which I hope might bring him more into the light of the local history.
-Despite a well-meaning veteran’s marker planted at his grave, Seth was not ever in the US Navy much less a captain in it… Rather, he was a sanctioned privateer (the row galley REGULATOR, seemingly another privateer sloop GOVERNOR CLINTON, and the boat HUMBIRD.
-After the war he became a merchant ship master, involved directly in shipbuilding and trade, had his own store in Chatham and a wharf and store across the river in Middletown, CT.
+Despite a well-meaning veteran’s marker planted at his grave, Seth was not ever in the US Navy much less a captain in it… Rather, he was a sanctioned privateer (the row galley REGULATOR, seemingly another privateer sloop GOVERNOR CLINTON, and the whaleboat HUMBIRD.
+After the war, he became a merchant shipmaster, was involved directly in shipbuilding and trade, had his own store in Chatham and a wharf and store across the river in Middletown, CT.

-Seth had a short-lived partnership with an Isaac Riley in Chatham (1795-1796), then thereafter on his own, and later served in the Connecticut State Militia, retiring as a general, of which he was immensely proud.
-During his later days he apparently would walk about town in his General’s coat and prefer to be referred to as “General”.
+Seth had a short-lived mercantile partnership in Middletown with an Isaac Riley of Chatham (1795-1796), then thereafter on his own, and later served as an officer in the Connecticut State Militia, retiring as a brigadier general, of which he was immensely proud.
+During his later days, he apparently would walk about town in his General’s coat and prefer to be referred to as “General”.
 I would look at a “Riot on Main St.” by Doris Sherrow for a window into Seth’s life.
-He was, before becoming involved with the State militia, a merchant ship master and in keeping with the customs of the day was called “captain” as a courtesy.
-This was not because of his service as a privateer.
+He was, before becoming involved with the State militia, a merchant shipmaster and in keeping with the customs of the day was called “captain” as a courtesy; this was not because of his service as a privateer.
 But add to this that in October 1796, he was commissioned a Captain in the 2d Infantry, 23d Regiment of the CT State Militia, so this also is a consideration, a Major in May 1799, and Lt-Colonel Comdt. in May 1802.
 Brigadier-General in May 1807.
 Retired 25 May 1809.
 Seth had served four years as a selectman for the town of Chatham, represented the town in the CT state Assembly for two sessions, became a county judge, and served as the county treasurer.
 His remains are in the old Portland Burying Ground.

 Please keep in mind that this is a work in progress… Expect corrections and updates.
 DO reach out to me with questions or anything you might have to add!